 So, after declaring, over and over again, that sugar and cornbread don’t mix, this Apple Cornbread Skillet Cake again changes my mind.
 Yes, it’s a cake and not to be mistaken for sweet cornbread.
 I love to make it because it has the velvet heft of pound cake, just enough cornmeal texture, plenty of buttery flavor, eggy richness, and sweet-tart apples on top.
 It’s much easier to make than a pie and ideal for fall and winter.
 I resist adding cinnamon because I like to taste the butter more fully but add some if you like.
 A nice golden crust develops when it’s baked in a skillet, but a cake pan or a springform pan will work fine, too.

 Of course, I’m using the South’s favorite way to make cornbread–self-rising cornmeal mix or self-rising cornmeal combined with regular flour.
 If you can’t find that, use plain cornmeal and add 1/2 teaspoon baking powder and 1/4 teaspoon salt to the recipe.

-- 1 1/2 cups sugar, plus more for sprinkling
+- 1 1/2 cups sugar, plus a few tablespoons more for sprinkling

 - 1 teaspoon vanilla